- Difference between Marketing and PR

 Even well-known brands use micro influencers due to their high engagement rates and effective word-of-mouth advertising.

 These influencers are generally referred to as content creators and have a following of less than 10K.
 However, that’s not to say that utilising nano influencers would be ineffective as their smaller audiences are often more engaged, active and loyal.

 Nano influencers also command lower fees, presenting many advantages given that their recommendations are often perceived as more authentic and genuine.

 User-generated content refers to any form of content – blog, videos, images, audio – created by people rather than brands.
 It is one of the most cost-effective and likeable PR strategies available, with UGC typically receiving 28% more engagement than branded content.

 While the content created by users might not be polished, its power lies in its authenticity, which humanises your brand and helps build credibility and trust.
 Prospects can see how your brand is benefiting other people and, as a result, are more likely to engage with your product or service.

 UGC is often unpaid and unsponsored, and when leveraged effectively, can help grow your audience and improve your SEO, which drives lead generation and increases sales.
 PR officers can encourage UGC by asking existing customers to leave comments on posts and feedback on a website or review site after purchasing from your company.

-So, in a nutshell, public relations is a marketing medium that helps encourage interaction from the community to help establish your brand’s position as an expert in the marketplace.
+So, in a nutshell, PR and marketing are similar to the extent that public relations is a marketing medium.
+It helps encourage interaction from the community to help establish your brand’s position as an expert in the marketplace.